bramble-lang/bramble-lang/design/rfc/rfc248-raw-pointers.md

 2. For `*<Expression>` in the LHS, the type of `<Expression>` must be a Reference type (mutable or immutable).
 If the type of `<Expression> :- *(const|mut) T` then the type of `*<Expression> :- T`

+### Syntactic Fuzzer Changes
+1. Add type annotations for `*const T` and `*mut T`.
+This should be able to use the same logic as arrays.
+1. Add expression generation for taking the reference of an identifier.
+1. Add a failure test by generating a reference operator where the operand is not an identifier.
+1. Add deref generation for expressions.
+1. Add deref mutation generation for statement generators.